2013 Volkswagen Jetta Hybrid Interior

 - "Headroom and legroom are very good, almost to the level of many midsize sedans.
 The seats are long-haul comfortable, but adjusting them is awkward.
 High-set seats contribute to fine all-around visibility." -- Consumer Guide

 - "In fact, the Jetta's rear seat is one of the most spacious in the class, with 2 inches more legroom than the Chevrolet Cruze or Honda Civic, and 5 inches more than the Ford Focus.
 The Jetta's space makes it that rare compact sedan that no longer causes embarrassment when you unexpectedly need to shuttle upper-level career-makers to an important lunch." -- Edmunds

 - "In real-world situations, four adults will be plenty comfortable.
 Rear-seat legroom is commendable, as is headroom." -- Kelley Blue Book

 - "That sum - $995 more than a Prius and $800 more than a Honda Civic Hybrid - puts buyers behind the wheel of a spacious sedan that's noted for having generous rear legroom." -- Cars.com

 The base Jetta Hybrid comes standard with dual-zone automatic climate control, a six-speaker stereo, Bluetooth and an auxiliary input jack.
-Features available on higher trims include a Fender premium audio system, rearview camera and touch-screen navigation system.
+Features available on higher trims include a Fender premium audio system, a rearview camera and a touch-screen navigation system.